Skip to main content

 Adding to this, the unprecedented challenges brought on by the COVID-19 pandemic have further emphasised the need for robust mental health strategies, both in the workplace and in our personal lives.

-The lasting impact of COVID-19 on employee well-being
+The Lasting Impact of COVID-19 on Employee Wellbeing

 The coronavirus disease 2019 (COVID-19) outbreak has raised several concerns regarding its mental health effect on employees.

-According to a landmark study of mental health and well-being promotion in Irish workplaces published by University College Cork, there has been a notable lack of investment in workplace mental health in Ireland, especially during the COVID-19 pandemic.
+According to a study of mental health and well-being promotion in Irish workplaces published by University College Cork, there has been a notable lack of investment in workplace mental health in Ireland, especially during the COVID-19 pandemic.
 This aligns with stark increases in new prescriptions of antidepressant, anti-anxiety, and anti-insomnia medications.

 The survey also states “that employers need to make mental health support a critical aspect of that plan, or risk a dramatic impact on employee health and productivity”.